EternityForest/KaithemAutomation/README.md

 Now you have the repo cloned, all the relevant commands are in the Makefile.
 This is an interpreted package, but we use Make anyway to keep commands in one handy place.

+NOTE: Formerly, the makefile would use a script to create a virtual environment, now we let pipx handle it all.

 ### Install system packages